Skip Navigation

 By Plane

-Nanjing Lukou International Airport (IATA: NKG, ICAO: ZSNJ) (南京禄口国际机场) is located about 35 km from the downtown area of the city towards the southeast.
+Nanjing Lukou International Airport (IATA: NKG, ICAO: ZSNJ) (南京禄口国际机场) is located about 35 kilometres from the downtown area of the city towards the southeast.
 In 2008 the airport handled almost 9 million passengers and is one of the top 20 busiest airports in China.
 There are daily flights to almost every major and medium sized city in China with several flights a day to Beijing.
 There is also limited international service to Macau, Seoul, Bangkok, Hong Kong, Osaka, Tokyo, Frankfurt and Singapore.
-Recently cross-strait charter service has begun with Taipei, but these flights are very hard to book.
+Recently cross-strait charter service has begun with Taipei, but these flights are very hard to book for international travellers.

 For the more intense traveller there is direct bus service from Shanghai Pudong International Airport to and from Nanjing.
-Remember this is a long bus ride that is 5 hours or more and might not want to be done if a long international flight is involved.
+Remember that this is a long bus ride that is 5 hours or more and might not want to be done if a long international flight is involved.
+Better to spend some time in Shanghai before or after travelling to Nanjing.

 By Train